kubewarden/kubewarden-controller/docs/rfcs/rfc/0007-kubewarden-versioning.md

     Because of that, the `version` goes from `0.10.5` to `0.11.0`
   * Update the `appVersion` to be `0.7.0`

+### A major security issue is found inside of Policy Server - case #2

+A major security issue is found inside of Policy server, but this time **no changes** are required inside of the Kubewarden Controller.

+Currently the Kubewarden stack version is `v0.6.0`.
+We decide to release a new patch release of Policy Server, tagged as `v0.6.1`.

+We proceed with the following actions:

+* Tag a new release of Policy Server: `0.6.1`
+* helm chart:
+  * Update all the references to the Policy Server image
+  * Update `version`: we bump the patch number of the helm chart.
+    Because of that, the `version` goes from `0.10.5` to `0.10.6`
+  * Leave the `appVersion` to be `0.6.0`

+We will then issue a public statement suggesting all our users to upgrade to the latest version of the Policy Server.

+Already running containers are not going to be updated unless:
+  * The user has already a solution in place to detect new updates of container images
+  * The user is using something like fleet/flux to deploy Kubewarden via its helm chart.
+    In that case the user probably has something like [updatecli](https://github.com/updatecli), RenovateBot, DependaBot that will notice the new version of the helm chart and automatically propose a bump.

+> Note: maybe in this scenario it would be better to actually perform a minor
+> version bump of the whole stack, just to make the users more aware of the security
+> implications.

 ### A bug is found inside of one of the helm charts

 A small fix is done to one of the existing helm charts.